Skip to content

 Jobs and Outcomes

 Demand for knowledgeable and highly-skilled school counselors is on the rise.
 School counselors enjoy a rewarding career with a high level of responsibility and are vital to any educational institution.
-They collaborate with parents, teachers and other school personnel to promote positive outcomes in students’ academic, career and social-emotional development.
-Candidates who successfully complete the MED-SC program and earn the required minimum score on the PRAXIS School Counselor exam are eligible for North Carolina licensure as school counselors.
+They collaborate with parents, teachers, and other school personnel to promote positive outcomes in students’ academic, career, and social-emotional development.
+Candidates who successfully complete the school counseling program and earn the required minimum score on the PRAXIS School Counselor exam are eligible for North Carolina licensure as school counselors.
 Our graduates are in high demand as K-12 school counselors, career counselors, and social-emotional learning specialists.

 Get Started On Your Journey